I am aware, awake, alive.

 I believe in forgiveness.

-I believe in becoming whole, but that is work that I must do.
+I believe in wholeness, but that is work that I must do.

 I stand for…